BrentSeidel/VHDL-CPU/README.md

 the package spec.
 This should have been obvious to an Ada programer, but...
 * Sometimes you need to use edge triggering rather than level.
 Note that this only works for std_logic and std_ulogic.
+* This one didn't stump me yet, but I was looking into data busses on FPGAs and it seems that bidirectional busses are not a good idea.